mrempel/geohexviz/docs/sphinx/source/index.rst

 #####################

 The official documentation for GeoHexViz can be found at `this page <https://github.com/tony-zeidan/geohexviz/blob/master/docs>`_.
-In particular, the API documentation for Python users can be found at `this page <https://github.com/tony-zeidan/geohexviz/blob/master/docs/api_reference-v1.0.0.pdf>`_.
 The reference document published alongside this package can also be seen in the `docs directory <https://github.com/tony-zeidan/geohexviz/blob/master/docs>`_.

 Limitations